venura9/pulumi-python-webapp-sql/README.md

 1. Define SQL Server password (make it complex enough to satisfy Azure policy):

     ```bash

+    # generates Pulumi.dev.yaml and adds the vaules, if the file exists with the values you don't need to set the config.

     pulumi config set --secret sqlPassword <value>
     pulumi config set sqlUsername <value>

-    #if the stack is created with `pulumi stack init dev -c`
+    #if the stack is created with `pulumi stack switch dev -c`
     pulumi config set azure:environment public
     pulumi config set azure:location AustraliaEast
     ```

 1. Run `pulumi preview` to preview changes (Optional, Good for CI, Pull Requests):